hshanka/spring-petclinic/readme.md

 The frogbot pull requests worked file.
 I ended up removing frogbot from my Jenkinsfile since I was directly running the vulnerability scan using the jf commandline and Xray.

+# Real-World Enhancement Ideas

+### 1. Kick of Jenkins job on code commit
+Instead of kicking off builds manually, we would want to trigger teh Jenkins pipeline oneach code commit.

+### 2. Email build results to DevSecOps teams
+This provides immediate visibility to important items like vulnerability scanresults so the team can prioritize and expedite remediation.

+### 3. Push results into an SRE observability dashboard
+If DevOps/SRE teams use an observabililty solution like Grafana, Chronosphere or others, push the build logs and metrics into these solutions for immeediate visibility and actionability.